Block-Activated Algorithms for Multicomponent Fully Nonsmooth Minimization: Block-Activated Algorithms for Problem

-As discussed in Section~\ref{sec:1}, two primary algorithms seem to fulfill requirements~\ref{li:1}--\ref{li:4}.
-The first algorithm operates in the product space $\HHH\times\GGG$ and employs random activation of the blocks.
+As discussed in Section~\ref{sec:1}, two primary algorithms fulfill requirements~\ref{li:1}--\ref{li:4}.
+Both operate in the product space $\HHH\times\GGG$.
+The first one employs random activation of the blocks.
 To present it, let us introduce